-The event will culminate with a special live performance and discussion with a few of Seattle’s own success stories by regional musicians providing a rocking end to the day.
+The event will culminate with closing remarks from music commissioner Jon Stone, followed by a special live performance and discussion with a few of Seattle’s own success stories, providing a rocking end to the day.

 Moderated by Mark Baumgarten, Seattle Weekly

 Session tracks will remain open until filled on a first-come first-served basis, so get to registering!
 Everyone will attend one breakout session, the Eat & Meet Lunch Fair, and the Live Performance.
+Additional conference information will be emailed to you in Septemeber.
 Remember, there is no cost to attend (thanks to our sponsors and speakers!)
 Questions?
 Email

 Attention Seattle Public School Students and registrants age 18 and under.
 To be eligible for an excused absence you must download the Permission Slip/Verification Form and complete the steps as outlined.
 Your school Principal, Assistant Principal and/or teacher must provide approval for you to be eligible for an unexcused absence.
 Please check with your school about the proper procedure.

 REMINDER: You must bring a copy of this form signed by your parent or guardian with you on the day of the event in order to participate.
 One Reel staff will mark your attendance directly on the form so you can return it to school and verify your participation.